This article may contain affiliate links.

 2. Blue Mosque

-The Blue Mosque, known as Sultanahmet Camii, is famous for the more than 20,000 ceramic tiles that decorate its interior.
-When I entered, I was struck by the contrast between the natural light that enters through its 200 windows and the blue tones that dominate the space.
+The Blue Mosque, or Sultanahmet Camii, is famous for its interior, adorned with over 20,000 ceramic tiles.
+Stepping inside, I was struck by how the natural light streaming through its 200 windows contrasts beautifully with the blue tones that dominate the space.

-The outside courtyard is equally impressive, with its fountains and arches.
-For me, it is one of the most beautiful mosques in Istanbul, for a reason, it is one of the most famous images of the city and its entrance is free.
+The outer courtyard is equally captivating, with its elegant fountains and arches.
+For me, it’s one of the most stunning mosques in Istanbul.
+It’s also a must-see landmark, and the best part?
+Entry is free.

-If you want to know in detail the history of this mosque and other places in the Sultanahmet neighborhood, I recommend this free tour, it is the most complete and the guide makes it very enjoyable.
+If you want to dive deeper into the history of this mosque and other highlights of the Sultanahmet district, I recommend this free tour.
+The guide is knowledgeable and makes the experience quite enjoyable.

-- Take off your shoes: You can leave them at the entrance or on the shelves inside the mosques.
-I left them outside and had no problems.
-Otherwise, you can take a bag with you to store them.
+- Remove your shoes: You can leave them at the entrance or place them on the shelves inside.
+I left mine outside and had no problems, but you can also bring a bag to carry them if you prefer.

 3. Topkapi Palace

-Topkapi Palace is a symbol of Ottoman power.
-Walking through its courtyards and pavilions is like stepping into a tale from the Arabian Nights.
-The Imperial Treasury houses pieces of gold, jewels and religious relics that will leave you speechless.
+Topkapi Palace is a symbol of Ottoman grandeur.
+Strolling through its courtyards and pavilions feels like stepping into a story from One Thousand and One Nights.
+Inside the Imperial Treasury, you’ll find dazzling pieces of gold, jewels, and religious relics that are absolutely awe-inspiring.

-If you are going to visit several sites in Istanbul, you may want to get this Istanbul Pass, which includes entry to the Topkapi Palace and most of the city's iconic sites, as well as a Bosphorus cruise.
+If you plan on visiting multiple attractions in Istanbul, you may consider getting this Istanbul Pass.
+It covers entry to Topkapi Palace, most of the city’s iconic sites, and even includes a Bosphorus cruise.

 4. Spice Bazaar

-Exploring the Spice Bazaar, also known as the Egyptian Bazaar, is an unparalleled sensory experience and one of Istanbul’s top must-sees.
-The aromas of saffron, cinnamon and cumin fill the air, while the colorful stalls of spices, dried fruits and Turkish sweets are a feast for the eyes.
+The Spice Bazaar, also called the Egyptian Bazaar, is a feast for the senses and an absolute must-visit in Istanbul.
+The air is filled with the scents of saffron, cinnamon, and cumin, while the colorful stalls of spices, dried fruits and Turkish sweets are a feast for the eyes.

-Please note that you will be able to bargain better if you pay in cash, and some stalls do not accept card payments.
+Keep in mind that you will get better deals if you pay in cash, and some stalls don’t accept cards.

 5. Suleymaniye Mosque

-The Suleymaniye Mosque is less crowded than the Blue Mosque, but just as impressive.
-Its location on a hill will give you great views of the Bosphorus and the city, with the domes of the madrasa in the foreground.
-Its interior is sober, but elegant, with acoustics that will leave you speechless.
+The Süleymaniye Mosque is less crowded than the Blue Mosque, but it’s equally impressive.
+The location on a hill gives you breathtaking views of the Bosphorus and the city, with the madrasa domes adding to the scene.
+The interior is simple yet elegant, and the acoustics are unforgettable.

-If you visit this mosque, don't miss walking through the garden, the cemetery and entering the mausoleums.
-For me, it is one of the best things to do in istanbul for free if you are looking for a more relaxed and authentic atmosphere.
+While you’re here, take some time to wander through the garden, the cemetery, and the mausoleums.
+For me, it’s one of the best free activities in Istanbul if you’re looking for a peaceful and authentic atmosphere.

 6. Galata Tower